FabianaCampanari/Fashion-and-Design/README.md

 🤎 < made with love & joy />

-✨ The images below are from the " Blue Dragon " favric print which is one of my favorite creations.
+✨ The images below are from the " Blue Dragon " fabric print which is one of my favorite creations.